Orphan Drug designation eligibility criteria

 You should ensure that all cost and revenue data are determined in accordance with generally accepted accounting practices and the information in support of the claim must be submitted under the signature of the Chief Financial Officer or equivalent of the sponsor who is a qualified accountant in Australia.

-Step 4: Comparison against existing therapeutic goods for diagnosis, prevention or treatment in Australia
+Step 4: Comparison against registered therapeutic goods for diagnosis, prevention or treatment in Australia

 Any reference to a registered therapeutic good must be limited to the relevant register entry.
-Therefore, a product that is administered or applied outside the registered approved use ('off-label' use) cannot be considered an existing therapeutic good for the purposes of the Therapeutic Goods Regulations 1990.
+Therefore, a product that is administered or applied outside the registered approved use ('off-label' use) cannot be considered registered therapeutic good for the purposes of the Regulations.

 You must review registered therapeutic goods for diagnosis, prevention or treatment of the proposed indication in Australia and provide:

-- Details of any existing therapeutic goods for diagnosis, prevention or treatment for this indication (Overview table of Tradename(s), holder of the ARTG entry, and the registered indication)
+- Details of any registered therapeutic goods for diagnosis, prevention or treatment for this indication (Overview table of Tradename(s), holder of the ARTG entry, and the registered indication)

 - Either a justification demonstrating significant benefit over existing therapeutic goods